Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 * Summmary of microservices
 * Use Cases
 * Pros & Cons
-* Choices
+* Alternative Choices
-* Considerations / Questions to ask
+* Questions to ask
-* Assessment
 * Getting Started

 ## Summary